 Since 1 January 2013, there has been a profit-and-loss transfer agreement with OGE, under which OGE undertakes to transfer its entire profit to VGT and VGT undertakes to offset any losses sustained by OGE.
 The agreement was concluded for a period of five years and is then extended by periods of one year if it is not terminated.
-Consequently, the agreement was extended as of 31 December 2019 by a further year.
+Consequently, the agreement was extended as of 31 December 2020 by a further year.
 Since 1 January 2013, VGT and OGE have formed a tax unit for corporate and trade tax purposes, according to which VGT is the controlling company and OGE the controlled company.
 OGE and VGT have concluded an income tax allocation agreement to allocate to OGE the taxes on income incurred by OGE in its commercial operations.
-As a result of the income tax allocations, OGE recognises an income tax liability that it would have incurred if it had not formed a single tax unit with VGT.
+As a result of the income tax allocations, OGE recognises an income tax unit with VGT.